 Finally, as the popularity of Self Service Kiosk increases, Qudini’s Kiosks will allow clients to design their own kiosk app to fit to their requirements, to ensure customer facing solutions provide a brand constancy at every touchpoint.
-Our Self Service kiosks also allow customers to switch between multiple languages, catering for the international market.
+Our self-service kiosks also allow customers to switch between multiple languages, catering for the international market.

-One of the key points to get a scalable app, is reducing the delivery time, and for iOS, it can be done by reducing submissions on the App Store.
+One of the key points to get a scalable app is reducing the delivery time, and for iOS, it can be done by reducing submissions on the App Store.
 At Qudini, we manage this by using feature flags.

 Our cycle release is around 6 to 8 weeks.
-When a feature is ready to go onboard next release train, we leave a feature flag within the app that we can remotely switch on and off a new feature, ensuring that there is a control on how the new feature is tested by our clients.
+When a feature is ready to go onboard our next release train, we leave a feature flag within the app that we can remotely switch on and off a new feature, ensuring that there is a control on how the new feature is tested by our clients.
 This feature is easy to manage with controls set within the backend side of our application.